Treboder/WebAppMonitoringUbuntu/README.md

 We also show how to monitor an exemplary [Hello World REST Service](https://hub.docker.com/r/vad1mo/hello-world-rest/).
 Both web applications mentioned are supposed to run via [Docker](https://hub.docker.com/) on the same EC2 instance, whereas [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) are installed and configured on another EC2.
+Later we extend the monitoring stack with [Grafana Loki](https://grafana.com/oss/loki/) in order to trace logs.
 The experimental setup described here contains two AWS EC2 instances of type t2.micro with Amazon-Linux, associated to AWS' Elastic IPs.

 # 2. QUICKSTART